Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsection{Robotic Environments}

-We use three challenging simulation environments implemented using PyBullet and AI2-THOR in Fig.~\ref{fig:opening} to show that our model is general in terms of robotic platforms and tasks.
+The environments are implemented using PyBullet~\cite{coumans2019} and AI2-THOR~\cite{ai2thor}.
 The TurtleBot and the Kuka environments pose difficulties in fine motor control and have moderate difficulty for perception.
 The iTHOR environment is challenging in perception, while the control is discretized and simplified.
-In all environments, the monocular uncalibrated cameras only provide RGB images.
-No tags, depth, and models of the objects are given to the agent.
-The illustrations of the environments can be found in the Supplementary Video.
+In all environments, the perception mainly comes from a monocular uncalibrated RGB camera.